Loyola University Maryland's Center for Montessori Education

 The Montessori movement continues to grow in the U.S. and around the world.
 Loyola University Maryland’s Center for Montessori Education's graduate program prepares teachers to serve the child with competence, conscience, and compassion.
 In addition to a fundamental understanding of Dr. Montessori’s work in the planes of human development, students will acquire foundational knowledge in the areas of educational research and teaching students with special needs in a Montessori classroom.
 Our graduates emerge from their studies poised to be the next leaders in the movement.

 There are two pathways to achieving our Master of Education in Montessori Education.
-Individuals who hold a MACTE-accredited training diploma may enroll in the post-diploma program track.
+Individuals who hold a MACTE-accredited training diploma may enroll in the M.Ed. in Montessori Education program track.
 Those seeking Montessori training at the Infant, Primary, or Elementary level in addition to the master’s degree can enroll in conjunction with one of our partner training institutes across the country.

 Loyola offers the following pathways to choose from to obtain your master's degree: